60 days clean, fentanyl addict Kati Mather has changed drastically since CBC last spoke to her

-The Mathers say they had entered into harm-reduction programs and did drug replacement therapies, but claim they provided no success in kicking their addictions.
+The Mathers say they had entered into harm-reduction programs, but claim they provided no success in kicking their addictions.

 "It didn't help, it didn't help at all," said Kati, who added that it wasn't until they got on a abstinence-based program that they saw results.

 It took the sisters two years to get into the program, which used suboxone to transition them off fentanyl.